Suzanne Basso: Background

 Suzanne Margaret Burns was born on May 15, 1954, to a family from Schenectady, New York.
 She was one of eight children born to Florence (née Garrow) and John Richard Burns.
 Her mother was the elder sister of spree killer and rapist Robert Garrow.
 Burns was the youngest of three girls in the family.
 She was physically and sexually abused as a child.
 One story among the family is that when Florence caught her daughter with a pack of cigarettes, instead of making her smoke them, she made her eat them.

 Burns married a Marine named James Peek in the early 1970s.
-Her name became "Sue Peek" as a result of her marriage.
 The Peeks had two children: a daughter born in 1973 and a son was born in 1974.
 James Peek was arrested in 1982 for molesting his daughter and was convicted of taking indecent liberties with a child.
 In the early 1990s, the couple and the children moved into a residence in Houston.
 The family changed their surname to "O'Malley" and adopted an Irish-American identity.
 While in Houston she sometimes worked as a security guard in an apartment complex.

 In 1993, Peek became romantically involved with a New Jersey man named Carmine Basso, who owned a company called Latin Security and Investigations Corp.
 She never divorced Peek, so was unable to marry Basso, who moved into her residence.
 Peek stayed in the house for a period before moving to another residence in Houston.
 Despite being unable to marry Basso, she changed her surname to "Basso" and began referring to Carmine as her husband.
 He died in 1997.